shijil-narayanan/file-upload-download/README.md

 Once all the node modules are installed,traverse to `constants.ts` file placed under constants folder inside server directory.

-Replace the `dbUrl` url value by your MongoDb URL.Create `uploads` folder on root directory.
+Replace the `dbUrl` url value by your MongoDb URL.Create `uploads` folder in root directory.

 Execute the following command